Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 <br/>

 ### Patch Order
 Pandora has a drag and drop priority system.
 Higher priority mods will overwrite conflicting changes from lower priority mods.
+As patches go further down the list, priority increases.
 Direct behaviour conflicts are rare, so manual resolving is almost never needed, but the option is there just in case.

 ### Mod Cache